spiffe/spiffe/community/vendor-companies-engagement-procedure.md

-## Procedure for Engaging With SaaS Companies
+## Procedure for Engaging With Vendor Companies

 ### Summary

-This document outlines the procedure for engaging with SaaS companies, and how SaaS companies can represent themselves and their interests in the SPIFFE community.
+This document outlines the procedure for engaging with vendor companies, and how vendor companies can represent themselves and their interests in the SPIFFE community.

-The goal is to provide a clear and consistent process for engaging with SaaS companies that are included but not limited to those that use SPIFFE and SPIRE, provide a proprietary SPIFFE-compatible service, or are interested in contributing to the SPIFFE project.
+The goal is to provide a clear and consistent process for engaging with vendor companies that are included but not limited to those that use SPIFFE and SPIRE, provide a proprietary SPIFFE-compatible service, or are interested in contributing to the SPIFFE project.